melsall/NASCOTUS_Research/README.md

 **GeneralLogisticRegression.R** - is a general logistic regression for my whole dataset

+**cleaningOutcomeVariableColumn.R** - making it so the outcome variable column is actually the outcome.
+Used Majority column as a help to make this happen.

 **Partisan Regression** - logistic regression for parties separately so that I can compare the factors that are more important for each party

 **THROWAWAY FOLDER**